Tacticode/battle-engine/CODING_STYLE.md

 This coding style document aim to offer a basis for the consistency of the project.
 We are not particularly looking for performances, but more for a way to write a readable code.
 Therefore most of the keywords such as `inline` or `constexpr` are eluded since there are very few reason for us to use them, at least intensively.

+If anything is not documented or seems obscure, please open an issue on Gitlab or simply tell us on Slack.
+The best reference you can find is [the C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

 ## Header Files

 Every *.cpp* has an equivalent *.hpp* header file.